barebox/barebox/Documentation/migration-guides/migration-2025.10.0.rst

 previous unwieldy name derived from device tree, e.g., ``/dev/30370000.snvs@30370000:snvs-lpgpr.of0``.

-EEPROMs that are pointed at by a device tree alias do no longer have an extra 0 at the end, e.g., ``/dev/eeprom00`` has become ``/dev/eeprom0``.
+EEPROMs that are pointed at by a device tree alias no longer have an extra 0 at the end, e.g., ``/dev/eeprom00`` has become ``/dev/eeprom0``.

 AM62L DT Bindings